Consequences of Breaking a Contract

 Under the law, once a contract is breached, the guilty party must remedy the breach.
 The primary solutions are damages, specific performance, or contract cancellation and restitution.

-- Punitive damages.
-Though rare, this happens when the breaching parted acted egregiously.
+- Punitive damages: Though rare, punitive damages can be awarded when the breaching party acted egregiously.
 The non-breaching party receives a payment beyond the damaging amount.